 If someone is lying, for example, you may be able to pick up on the signs by observing their body language.
 Detectives and law enforcement officers use knowledge of these involuntary language cues to help them read situations and people during investigations.
 A person lying may dart their eyes to look away quickly, fail to look into your eyes, or play with their hands.

 However, detectives don't rely 100% on body language, as each person is unique and may not be comfortable with direct eye contact, especially if they are neurodivergent.
 When using body language to read others, use it as a stepping stone to more complex and direct communication.

 How Body Language Helps People Understand Each Other

-If a person has their arms crossed and they are scowling, what do you think that means?
-Likely, it says that they are angry or frustrated.
-Sometimes, when a person is angry, they need space.
-If you push a person when they are agitated or angry, they may explode on you.
-Observing their body language can help you prevent this from happening.
-If you notice that a person is angry or entering a state of rage, know that you do not need to argue or discuss the matter that is upsetting them right away.
-You can take a break from the conversation or leave the area and take a walk to give them a chance to simmer down.
-Body language can also tell you if a person is sad or depressed.
-If you appear lethargic or scowl a lot, others may pick up on this and see that you are slipping into a depression.
-It’s important to take care of your mental state and picking up on your own actions can be helpful in the pursuit of what you need.
+If someone has their arms crossed and is scowling, they may be angry or frustrated.
+In some cases, when a person is angry, they may want to have space.
+If you push a person when agitated or angry, they may become more irritated.
+Observing their body language can warn you when to distance yourself from the situation.
+If you notice that a person is angry or entering a state of rage, know that you do not need to argue or discuss the matter that is upsetting them immediately.
+You can take a break from the conversation or leave the area and take a walk to give them a chance to regulate their mood.